hamzanation/H2OhioDataSynthesisProject/ProjectReport.md

 ### Deciding the Schema

-<p>The entire database is still a work in progress, and there are some data products that haven't had attention towards their infrastructure yet, but it is likely that their infrastructure will be influeced by neighboring data products.</p>
+<p>The entire database is still a work in progress, and there are some data products that haven't had attention towards their infrastructure yet, but it is likely that their infrastructure will be influenced by neighboring data products.</p>

+**Note**: since we haven't really worked on everything, I'm not sure what to put here just yet, it will likely be just the stuff from ArcGIS and other databases

 #### The Overall Layout of The Data Marts